Teflon™ PTFE (Polytetrafluoroethylene) / Resin Information & Properties

 PTFE properties are often enhanced using a variety of fillers creating a PTFE compound, such as a 15 or 25% glass filled PTFE, to improve wear resistance, increase part stability, and improves creep strength and reduce deformation under load in comparison with virgin grade PTFE.
 For electrical insulators, the addition of glass filler has little impact on electrical properties.

-The links below provide Teflon™ PTFE characteristics and general property information about two of the Teflon™ PTFE resins that APT compression molds and CNC machines into finished parts.
+The links below provide Teflon™ PTFE characteristics and general property information about two of the Teflon™ PTFE resins that APT compression molds stock shapes and CNC machines into finished parts.

 Teflon™ NXT 85 Modified PTFE is a chemically modified resin that offers improved resistance to deformation under load, increased resistance to permeation of chemicals, and higher dielectric breakdown strength in comparison with virgin PTFE.